 Business leaders in China are well known for controlling companies from the top.
 What is less well known is how much they will decentralise, which helps them quickly react to moves in their market.
 In China the need for adaptation is constant, and it involves keeping pace not just with the market but also with differences in the development of each province and the power of local officials.

-Some scholars, such as Harvard Business School’s Paul Lawrence and Jay Lorsch, have linked companies’ management systems to the economies in which they grow.
-Stable, complex markets, their thinking goes, require structured organisations and managers capable of tackling several dimensions, such as functions and customer types, simultaneously.
+Some scholars have linked companies’ management systems to the economies in which they grow.
+Stable, complex markets require structured organisations, and managers capable of tackling several dimensions simultaneously, such as functions and customer types.
 Rapidly changing markets favour loosely structured management systems, which can process new information quickly, and managers who can act independently.
 Chinese companies (barring state-owned enterprises) tend to fall into the second camp.
 They are high in energy, and nimble.

 China’s business leaders manage people very differently.
 In the West, the ideal boss is a ‘resourceful democrat’.
-He sets the vision and strategy for the business but empowers subordinates to implement it.
-He encourages two-way communication with his employees and allows bottom-up input in decision-making.
-In China, the ideal boss is a ‘benevolent father’.
+They set the vision and strategy for the business but empower subordinates to implement it.
+They encourage two-way communication with their employees and allow bottom-up input in decision-making.
+In China, the ideal boss shows moral, benevolent and authoritarian leadership.
 He is like a parent who supervises his children on everything that needs to be done.
 He believes in discipline, attention to detail and manages his people at a micro level.
 He also spends lots of time caring for the personal welfare of his employees and regards it as part of his job.
 For example, loyal employees can be rewarded with generous incentives, trips outside China, housing, and education for their children.